-Special population groups (continued) 2.
-Mobile populations Mapping and profiling with leaders or persons identified as surveillance focal points.
-Determining itineraries of the population and mapping healthcare facilities and providers (including veterinarians) along the route.
-Sensitizing population and providers.
-Conducting market sensitization along the route and close to water points and camps.
-Establishing regular contact with focal points for reminders and feedback on reporting.
-Conducting active case search in large gatherings of nomadic groups during SIAs and mobile outreach services.
-Collecting contact sampling around AFP cases (one sample, three contacts).
-Conducting healthy children stool surveys to be decided in coordination with WHO country and regional teams.
-A similar approach will be used for other mobile population groups as appropriate - e.g., seasonal Surveillance strategies applicable to the special population migrants such as agricultural or mine workers, brick kilns, or construction workers.
+Special population groups (continued)

+2. Mobile populations

+- Mapping and profiling with leaders or persons identified as surveillance focal points. - Determining itineraries of the population and mapping healthcare facilities and providers (including veterinarians) along the route. - Sensitizing population and providers. - Conducting market sensitization along the route and close to water points and camps. - Establishing regular contact with focal points for reminders and feedback on reporting. - Conducting active case search in large gatherings of nomadic groups during SIAs and mobile outreach services. - Collecting contact sampling around AFP cases (one sample, three contacts). - Conducting healthy children stool surveys to be decided in coordination with WHO country and regional teams.

+A similar approach will be used for other mobile population groups as appropriate - e.g., seasonal migrants such as agricultural or mine workers, brick kilns, or construction workers.

 3a.
-Refugees/IDPs in camps Identifying focal points in camps (IDP or refugee) to include in the surveillance network.
-Profiling new arrivals (origin and immunization status).
-Conducting active case search in health facilities of camps and during SIAs.
-Collecting contact sampling around AFP cases (one sample, three contacts).
-Collecting healthy children sampling (new children under five year), to be decided in coordination with WHO country and regional teams.
-Installing a permanent vaccination/surveillance team.
+Refugees/IDPs in camps

+- Identifying focal points in camps (IDP or refugee) to include in the surveillance network. - Profiling new arrivals (origin and immunization status). - Conducting active case search in health facilities of camps and during SIAs. - Collecting contact sampling around AFP cases (one sample, three contacts). - Collecting healthy children sampling (new children under five year), to be decided in coordination with WHO country and regional teams. - Installing a permanent vaccination/surveillance team.

 3b.
+Informal IDPs and refugees in host community

+- Identifying key informants from the community to include in surveillance network. - Providing appropriate job aids. - Initiating community IDP and refugee tracking (tracker team). - Determining health-seeking behaviour. - · Adjusting surveillance network. - Conducting active case search during SIAs and mobile activities. - Collecting contact sampling around AFP cases (one sample, three contacts) - Collecting healthy children sampling (health facilities used by IDPs or refugees), to be decided in coordination with WHO country and regional teams.

+4. Special populations in settled areas

+Cross-border populations

-Informal IDPs and refugees in host community Identifying key informants from the community to include in surveillance network.
-Providing appropriate job aids.
-Initiating community IDP and refugee tracking (tracker team).
-Determining health-seeking behaviour.
-Adjusting surveillance network.
-Conducting active case search during SIAs and mobile activities.
-Collecting contact sampling around AFP cases (one sample, three contacts) 4.
-Special populations in settled areas Cross-border populations Mapping official and non-official border crossings Mapping seasonal movements Estimating population flow averages Mapping and profiling villages/settlements, special populations, security and access, gathering places on both sides Mapping areas of one district/country only accessible from the neighbouring district or country Mapping of surveillance network on both sides Identifying organizations working at border entry and exit points (e.g., immigration, port health services, police) Providing orientation and sensitization of populations and healthcare providers on both sides Using supplemental strategies Active case search on both sides in the community (entry points, permanent vaccination sites, markets) and in health facilities If there are security-compromised areas or special populations as refugees or IDPs, implement the specific proposed activities/strategies
+- Mapping official and non-official border crossings - Mapping seasonal movements - Estimating population flow averages - Mapping and profiling villages/settlements, special populations, security and access, gathering places on both sides - Mapping areas of one district/country only accessible from the neighbouring district or country - Mapping of surveillance network on both sides - Identifying organizations working at border entry and exit points (e.g., immigration, port health services, police) - Providing orientation and sensitization of populations and healthcare providers on both sides - Using supplemental strategies - Active case search on both sides in the community (entry points, permanent vaccination sites, markets) and in health facilities - If there are security-compromised areas or special populations as refugees or IDPs, implement the specific proposed activities/strategies